- Course code: MET5030

 Study program affiliation:

-Theology, method, and research design MET5030
+Theology, Method, and Research Design MET5030

 The diversity of methods in theology allows for a wide range of approaches in master's theses, within both the historical, systematic-theological and practical-theological disciplines.
 Moreover, a great deal of theological work is carried out in an interdisciplinary context.
 Different master's projects also activate different issues within research ethics, and different methods require different designs.
 This course aims to help students in the choices of theological discipline, method, and design for their master's theses.